Quest for the historical Jesus: Bias

 Amy-Jill Levine states that since numerous portraits of Jesus exist in scholarship, one should use the Gospels of Mark, Matthew, Luke and John as the starting point and basis on Jesus instead of the "gospels" according to modern scholars.

+The past few decades of archaeological discoveries have increased corroboration of many mundane of details in the Gospel of John; indicating an independent historical core and making scholars question their biased treatment of John as just a theological text.